intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 outcome of transactions.
 An automated feedback system for capturing failures in alternative services is therefore necessary for failures to be detected.

+Automated delivery of error reports can be critical for squashing deployment errors as early as possible, such as seen in {{?DMARC=RFC7589}}
+and {{?SMTP-TLS-Reporting=RFC8460}}.

 # Security Considerations